LNER Class A3 2750 Papyrus: Speed record

 British railway companies that operated main-line routes from London to Scotland had a history of competition to provide the fastest passenger service between these destinations, beginning in the late 1800s, with what became known as the Race to the North.
 Following the Railways Act 1921, many smaller companies were merged into groupings known as the 'Big Four', two of which operated the primary routes between London and Scotland: the London and North Eastern Railway (LNER) via the East Coast Main Line, and the London, Midland and Scottish (LMS) railway via the West Coast Main Line.
 Gresley's A1 and A3 class locomotives were assigned to the LNER's Flying Scotsman service, a daily non-stop express between London and Edinburgh via the east-coast route, beginning in 1928.

-To test the capabilities of these locomotives for maximum speed and sustained high-speed running, Papyrus was selected for a trial run that occurred on 5 March, 1935.
-During the trial, hauling a 217-ton load that included a dynamometer car to provide an accurate record of performance, Papyrus reached a peak speed of 108 miles per hour and maintained a speed above 100 mph for 12.5 mi on the southbound East Coast Main Line between Grantham and Peterborough.
+To test the capabilities of these locomotives for maximum speed and sustained high-speed running, Papyrus was selected for a trial run that occurred on 5 March 1935.
+During the trial, hauling a 217-ton load that included a dynamometer car to provide an accurate record of performance, Papyrus reached a peak speed of 108 mph and maintained a speed above 100 mph for 12.5 mi on the southbound East Coast Main Line between Grantham and Peterborough.
 Subsequently, higher peak speeds were recorded for streamlined steam locomotives on Britain's railways, including the LNER Class A4 2509 Silver Link (112.5 mph, September 1935), the LMS Coronation Class 6220 Coronation (114 mph, June 1937) and the LNER Class A4 4468 Mallard (126 mph, July 1938, the current holder of the world speed record for a steam locomotive).